A landscape of contact manifolds via rational SFT: Rational symplectic field theory

 where $E$ is part of the data in $\overline{A}(T)$ and $C_{-*}(E;\overline{A}(T))$ is quasi-isomorphic to the $\Q$ concentrated in degree $0$ and $H^{*}_{\vir}(\overline{\cM}(T) \rel \partial; \overline{A}(T))$ is isomorphic to $\check{H}^*(\overline{\cM}(T), \mathfrak{o}_{\rel \partial})$ with $\mathfrak{o}_{\rel \partial}=j_{!}\mathfrak{o}$ for the orientation bundle $\mathfrak{o}$ and $j:\overline{\cM}(T)\backslash \partial \overline{\cM}(T)\to \overline{\cM}(T)$\footnote{Here $\partial \overline{\cM}(T)$ is the preimege of $\cR^{<T}$ in the stratification $\overline{\cM}(T)\to \cR_{/T}$.}.
 Heuristically, the pushforward map can be viewed as integration of compact supported degree $\vdim(T)$ cohomology class on $\overline{\cM}(T)$.

 The construction of virtual fundamental cycles for $BL_\infty$ algebra requires combining single pushfordward/virtual fundamental class with respect to the combinatorics of $\cR$.
-The proof hinges on introduction argument, which in particular requires certain finiteness.
+The proof hinges on an induction argument, which in particular requires certain finiteness.
 An object $T\in \cR$ is called effective iff $\overline{\cM}(T)\ne \emptyset$.
 Then for any morphism $T\to T'$, if $T$ is effective, so is $T'$.
 For any concatenation $\{T_i\}_i$, every $T_i$ is effective iff $\#_i T_i$ is effective.
 In the following, $\cR$ will mean the full subcategory spanned by effective objects, which depends on $J$.
 Then $\cR$ has the following properties, which allows one to apply inductive constructions. \begin{enumerate} \item Every $T$ can be written as a concatenation of maximal elements $\#_iT_i$, where an element $T_i$ is maximal iff every morphism mapping out of $T_i$ is an isomorphism.
 That is, $T_i$ has only one interior vertex. \item Let $T,T'\in \cR$, we say $T'\preccurlyeq T$ iff there is a morphism $\#_i T_i\to T$ with some $T_i$ isomorphic to $T'$.
 Then there are no infinite strictly decreasing sequences (in the effective version).
 This is a consequence of compactness or positivity of contact energy \eqref{eqn:positive} in the exact cobordism setting of this paper. \end{enumerate} As a consequence, a lot of the constructions can be built inductively from the minimal elements in $(\cR,\preccurlyeq )$.
-Note that maximal $T$ is not necessarily maximal in $\preccurlyeq$, but minimal elements of $(\cR,\preccurlyeq )$ are necessarily maximal.
+Note that maximal $T$ is not necessarily maximal in $\preccurlyeq$, i.e.\ commodification of the moduli spaces of curves in $\widehat{Y}$ might involve breaking.
+But minimal elements of $(\cR,\preccurlyeq )$ are necessarily maximal, i.e.\ compactified moduli spaces without breaking are necessarily without breaking.
 The induction will typically start at minimal elements of $(\cR,\preccurlyeq )$ and the induction process for any tree $T$ will terminate since there are no infinite strictly decreasing sequence.